John Longstaff: Early life and education

-He won the National Gallery of Victoria's first travelling scholarship for his 1887 narrative painting Breaking the News (which inspired a 1912 film of the same name), and John and his wife sailed from Melbourne for London in September 1887.
-In January 1888 they travelled to Paris, where John exhibited in the Paris Salon.
-He later moved to London, where he painted many portraits.
-He returned to Australia in 1894 and was given several commissions.
+Europe

+After staying several weeks in London, Longstaff and his wife moved to Paris in January 1888, where they mingled with expatriate artists from Australia, including John Russell, who encouraged Longstaff to adopt impressionist techniques, resulting in a temporary brightening of his palette and more daring brushwork.
+This change in style can be seen in landscapes he painted during his stay at Russell's home on Belle Île, in the summer of the 1889.
+Also on Russell's advice, Longstaff attended the atelier of Fernand Cormon alongside the likes of Henri de Toulouse-Lautrec and Charles Conder, who had recently arrived from Australia and would go on to paint Topsy's portrait.
+Longstaff also studied at Académie Colarossi, where he reconnected with Buonarotti Club member David Davies.
+In 1890, Longstaff exhibited works 'on the line' at the Paris Salon, including the crowd-pleaser Lady in Grey, a Whistlerian portrait of Topsy in a kimono.
+The following year, he achieved a mention honorable at the Salon with The Young Mother.
+He later moved to London, where he painted many portraits, for the most part adhering to a more conservative, academic style.

+Longstaff returned to Australia in 1894 and was given several commissions.
 He occupied a studio at Grosvenor Chambers in Melbourne from 1897 to 1900.
 The National Gallery of Victoria assumed ownership of The Sirens under terms of the scholarship and bought his large landscape Gippsland, Sunday night, 20 February 1898.
 He travelled to London again in 1901, where he exhibited with the Royal Academy.

+War artist

-Longstaff was appointed an official war artist with the Australian Infantry Force in the First World War.
+Longstaff was appointed an official war artist with the First AIF.
 He made several portraits of officers in the military.
 On his return to Australia he won several awards and was given distinguished positions, such as his appointment to President of the Victorian Artists Society in 1924 and Trustee of the National Gallery of Victoria in 1927.
 He was knighted in the 1928 New Year Honours List, the first Australian artist to have had this honour.